-On a rainy Saturday, it was time to stop putting off cleaning my bathroom.
-Over the last few years I switched to using green cleaning products.
-I live a few blocks from the ocean and the storm drains connect to a lake outside my house that goes directly into the ocean.
+Over the last few years I switched to using more green cleaning products.
+When you live a few blocks from the ocean, you start to think about the products you’re using.
 All this drives me to be a little more environmental friendly.
-In my cabinet are a few cleaning products and this Saturday I decided to try and answer the question, does Method Bathroom Cleaner work?
+I finally stopped putting off cleaning my bathroom and decided to answer the question, does Method Bathroom Cleaner work?

-If you’re going clean greener, you need products that actually work.
-And this busy girl needs cleaning products that are quick and easy to use.
-The glass around my shower accumulated an embarrassing film of soap scum and hard water deposits.
+If you’re going to clean greener, you need products that actually work.
+This busy girl needs cleaning products that are quick and easy to use.
+My shower glass had an embarrassing film of soap scum and hard water deposits.

-I pulled two Method Bathroom cleaners out of my cabinet to test how well they would work, side-by-side, with minimal effort.
+I decided to spray the two Method Bathroom cleaners side-by-side to test how well they would work.
+My goal was to clean with limited scrubbing.

 Method Antibacterial Bathroom Cleaner vs Method Foaming Bathroom Cleaner

-In today’s test I sprayed one part of the shower class with Method antibacterial bathroom cleaner (spearmint) and the other section with Method Foaming Bathroom Cleaner (eucalyptus mint).
-I let them sit for 5 minutes, gave each side a firm scrubbing, and then rinsed it off the glass.
+For my test, I sprayed one part of the shower glass with Method antibacterial bathroom cleaner (spearmint) and another area with Method Foaming Bathroom Cleaner (eucalyptus mint).
+After letting them sit for 5 minutes, I lightly scrubbed and rinsed the glass.

 Method antibacterial bathroom cleaner

 According to Method, the disinfectant formula kills kills 99.9% of household germs (including: staphylococcus aureus, salmonella enterica, influenza A, and E. coli).
-It is also specifically made for soap scum and hard water stains.
-I know not everyone is thrilled about the ideas of antibacterial cleaners, but with some of the nasty bugs going around, I really don’t have time to deal with illness, let alone cleaning.
+They formulated the cleaner for soap scum and hard water stains.
+While you may prefer to avoid antibacterial cleaners, saving yourself from nasty illnesses is important.

 Method Foaming Bathroom Cleaner